Are you planning to visit Swaziland? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Swaziland.

 Electricity in Swaziland

-In Swaziland the power plugs and sockets are of type M. The standard voltage is 230 V and the standard frequency is 50 Hz.
+In Swaziland the power plug sockets are of type M. The standard voltage is 230 V and the frequency is 50 Hz.

 Power plug adapter needed in Swaziland?

-In Swaziland the power plugs and sockets are of type M. Check out the following pictures.
+In Swaziland the power plug sockets are of type M. Check out the following pictures.
 When living in the United States of America you need a power plug adapter for sockets type M.